 For managing multiple online social profiles for your business, try a social media dashboard such as Hootsuite.
 It offers a free version or a professional version ($9.99 per month) with advanced features such as managing unlimited social profiles and message scheduling.

-3. Most small businesses can't afford remote work
+3. Most small businesses can't afford remote work arrangements.

 Advances in technology have enabled us to do our work from practically anywhere at any time.
 Yet, what many entrepreneurs may not know is that providing employees with remote capabilities can be affordable and even preferable to in-house work arrangements.
 Remote workers are often more productive and satisfied, plus they give business owners access to a larger talent pool.